influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/_index.md

 InfluxDB {{< current-version >}} is the platform purpose-built to collect, store, process and visualize time series data.
-The InfluxDB IOx storage engine provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.
+The InfluxDB v3.0 storage engine provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.